 Tainted liquor kills 32 in northern India; 50 ill

-LUCKNOW, India (AP) — A batch of toxic bootleg liquor killed at least 32 people, mostly poor laborers, and sickened dozens more in northern India, police said Saturday.
+LUCKNOW, India (AP) — Police in northern India say a batch of toxic bootleg liquor has killed at least 32 people, mostly poor laborers, and sickened dozens more.

-Police officer Arvibnd Sen said the victims bought pouches of tainted liquor Thursday from a shop in Adampur village in Uttar Pradesh state.
+Police officer Arvibnd Sen says the victims bought pouches of tainted liquor Thursday from a shop in Adampur village in Azamgarh district, in Uttar Pradesh state.

 They started falling sick immediately after drinking the liquor and were taken to local hospitals.
 Sen said Saturday that 32 people were dead by Friday night.

-Deaths from drinking illegally brewed alcohol are common in India because the poor cannot afford licensed liquor.
-Illicit liquor is often spiked with chemicals such as pesticides to increase potency.
+Deaths from drinking illegally brewed alcohol are common in India since the poor cannot afford licensed liquor.
+Illicit liquor is often spiked with chemicals to increase potency.